Cellular vs. WiFi: How Safe is Cellular Data?

 Is Cellular Data More Secure than WiFi?

 The internet can be accessed from anywhere: in your home, at your local coffee shop, and even on the train.
-It’s almost second nature to browse the world wide web, purchase random items online, and share personal info mation on social media.
+It’s almost second nature to browse the web, shop online, and post on social media.

-We hardly ever think about the safety of the networks we connect to.
+But, have you ever considered the security of the network you're connected to?
 Many prefer WiFi over cellular because it offers faster speeds.
-This is especially true in areas with weak cellular signal.
-In such situations a cell phone signal booster can help.
+This is especially true in areas with weak cellular signals.
+In such situations, a cell phone signal booster can help.

 We fix poor cell phone signal!
 Find the right signal booster for you: